eth-cscs/whip/README.md

 There are two main exceptions to the above rules:

-- The functions `TODO::event_query` and `TODO::stream_query` are expected to
+- The functions `cuda/hipEventQuery` and `cuda/hipStreamQuery` are expected to
-  fail under normal circumstances so they instead return a `TODO::error_t` to allow the caller to check the status of the event or stream.
+  fail under normal circumstances.
+The wrappers in TODO instead return a bool indicating readiness.
+The wrappers throw an exception in all other cases.
 - `cuda/hipGetLastError` is called `TODO::check_last_error` instead of
   `TODO::get_last_error` because it throws on failure as other wrappers do.